November 2025

 Fig.5

-This 5-string banjo was donated to the MIM in 2019.
-The production of this instrument was supervised by Derroll Adams, to whom the exhibition in the Saintenoy Building is dedicated.
+This five-string banjo was donated to the MIM in 2019.
+The production of this instrument was supervised by Derroll Adams, to whom an exhibition presented in November 2025 in the Saintenoy Building was dedicated.

-Derroll Adams (fig. 1) was an American singer and banjo player, born in 1925 in Portland, Oregon.
-He arrived in England in 1957, travelled through France and Italy with Jack Elliott (°1931), whom he had come to join in London, and finally settled permanently in Belgium, where he died in February 2000.
-From Brussels and then from Antwerp – his strategic hub – the artist made his way across Europe.
-Armed with a solid musical heritage, enhanced by exceptional talent and charisma, he left his mark on the folk revival of the 1960s and 1970s, both in England and on the European continent.
-In 2025 we celebrate the centenary of the birth of this legendary figure, born a year after Earl Scruggs (1924–2012) and six years after Pete Seeger (1919–2014), his illustrious contemporary banjoists who revived an instrument that was on the verge of extinction after the war.
+Derroll Adams (fig. 1), an American singer and banjo player, was born in 1925 in Portland, Oregon.
+He arrived in England in 1957, then travelled through France and Italy with Jack Elliott (°1931), whom he had come to join in London, before settling permanently in Belgium¹, where he died in February 2000.
+From Brussels, and later from Antwerp – his strategic hub – the artist radiated across Europe.
+Armed with a solid musical heritage, enhanced by exceptional talent and charisma, he left a lasting mark on the folk revival of the 1960s and 1970s, both in England and on the European continent.

-This 5-string banjo, with a three-star pattern on its pegbox (fig. 5), represents the first version of the model.
-Subsequently, Derroll Adams suggested various adjustments to the design.
+This five-string banjo, with a three-star motif on its peghead (fig. 5), represents the first version of the model.
+Derroll Adams later introduced various modifications to its design⁷.

 Text: Gérard De Smaele